AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 * `.container-{breakpoint}`, which is `width: 100%` until the specified breakpoint.

 The table below illustrates how each container's `max-width` compares to the original `.container` and `.container-fluid` across each breakpoint.
-See them in action and compare them in my accompanying [grid-example]().
+See them in action and compare them in my accompanying [grid-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Layout/grid-examples.html) file.

 |   | Extra small | Small | Medium | Large | X-Large | XX-Large |
 | --- | --- | --- | --- | --- | --- | --- |